Yu Yu-jen

-Yu Youren (于右任 (Yú Yòurèn); April 11, 1879 – November 10, 1964) was a Chinese educator, scholar, calligrapher, and politician.
+Yu Yu-jen (于右任 (Yú Yòurèn), also romanized as Yu Youren in Hanyu Pinyin; April 11, 1879 – November 10, 1964) was a Chinese educator, scholar, calligrapher, and politician.

 Early life

-He was born on April 11, 1879, in the town of Hedaogang (河道巷), Sanyuan County (north of Xi'an), Shaanxi Province, Qing China.
+He was born on April 11, 1879, in the town of Hedaogang (河道港), Sanyuan County (north of Xi'an), Shaanxi Province, Qing China.
 His father was Xin Sangong and his mother surnamed Zhao.
 In 1880, while his father was on business in Sichuan, his mother died and so his aunt brought him to live with her in the village of Yangfu where they lived together for 9 years.
 After a short stint as a goat herder, he went to a private school at the Mawang Temple in Yangfu and studied under Mr. Diwu.
 In 1889, he returned with his aunt to Sanyuan and entered the school of Mao Banxiang, under whom he began to study archaic and modern forms of poetry.
 On occasion, he also had the chance to read a few poems by such Southern Song patriots as Wen Tianxiang and Xie Fangde.
 At the age of 17, he came in first place on entrance examinations and went on to study at the schools like the Dao Academy in Sanyuan, Weijing Academy in Jingyang, and Guanzhong Academy.
 In 1898, he married Miss Gao Zhonglin.